nhs-r-community/statements-on-tools/README.md

 The [NHS-R community](https://nhsrcommunity.com/about/) aims to support the learning, application and exploitation of [R](https://www.r-project.org/about.html) in the NHS.
 A key part of this aim is to support every organisation in making R available as a viable means of conducting healthcare analytics.

 ## About this document
 This document elaborates what is required to make R viable in practice.
-R by itself is a powerful analytic language.
-But for most purposes it is strengthened by two important helpers: [R Studio](https://www.rstudio.com/) and R packages.
-This statement is intended for leaders within the NHS and other organisations in health and care who wish to support and encourage the use of R in their practice.
-This document provides a simple reference to the technical and security guidance around the use of open source tools.
-Our motive in writing this document is to overcome the institutional reluctance that is often encountered when trying to use new open source tools.
+R is a powerful language for statistical work and other kinds of data analysis.
+Much of this power comes from the way that R fits together with two important helpers: [R Studio](https://www.rstudio.com/) and R packages.
+This document describes the way that R, R Studio, and R packages work together in non-technical language.
+Our aim in writing this simple introduction is to provide a useful resource to leaders within the NHS and other organisations in health and care who wish to support and encourage the use of R in their practice.
+Our motive in writing this document is to overcome the institutional reluctance that is often encountered when trying to use new open-source tools.
 For many years we have had guidance that open source programs should be encouraged.
 Yet open source tools are frequently identified as security or information governance risks by organisations.
 We think that these concerns are largely the result of confusion about the nature of open source tools.
 This document is therefore aimed at clearing up some of this confusion, by providing a simple, non-technical, and focused introduction to the tools that are an integral part of R.

 Although the current focus of this document is specific to R and its tools, we note that similar situations are found in many other languages and programmes.
 We discuss this below in the section *Why not include all this useful code in R?*.
-As the NHS-R Community matures we may extend this learning to cover those other tools.
+As the NHS-R Community matures we may extend this learning to cover other open-source tools such as Python.

 ### Some use cases for this document
 + To provide guidance to Information Governance (IG) practitioners who have been asked to evaluate the use of R in some health and care context
 +	To provide reassurance and explanation to collegues and managers when R is being considered for use in some project
 +	To support those new to R in understanding how the many packages and tools fit together

 ## Introduction
 R uses **packages**.
 Packages are small, reusable packages of code that allow users to create and use new functions.
 These packages can be easily distributed so that users can adopt them in the code that they are writing.
 To illustate, imagine that you run into a tricky problem programming problem.
+We can think of three different ways of solving this problem:

+1. Write all-new code from scratch
+2. Copy-paste working code from somewhere else
+3. Use a package

 The traditional approach might be to solve the problem by writing completely new code from scratch.
-And sometimes writing something new and original is the right way to solve problems, particularly if those problems are very unusual, or would only be found in the exact situation that you are working in.
+And sometimes writing original code is the best way to solve problems, particularly if those problems are very unusual.

-Often though the problems that we encounter are not unique, but are the kind of thing that others might have encountered many times before.
+Often though the problems that we encounter are not at all unusual.
+Commonly encountered problems are, by definition, the kind of problems that we would most often encounter.
 We give an example below about times and dates, which frequently cause problems for programmers.
-And writing a completely original solution to handle, say, time zones each time we encounter them begins to look wasteful.
+Writing a completely original solution each time we encounter a common problem seems inefficient.
+So it is no surprise that code reuse is common practice across the field.
+The scale of websites dedicated to sharing useful code (like [stack overflow](https://stackoverflow.com/)) is testament to the deep sense of professional loathing that many programmers have for inefficiency in their work.

 But finding and sharing reliable code to solve common problems comes with difficulties of its own.
-You could look for solutions online using sites like [StackOverflow](https://stackoverflow.com/), and then copy and paste any promising code chunks into your project.
-But copying code manually is messy, and requires both an expert's eye for assessing possible solutions, and the skills to appropriately adjust borrowed code to fit the requirements of your project.
+You could look for solutions online, and then copy and paste any promising code chunks into your project.
+While generally quicker and easier than writing new code from scratch, copying code manually requires a surprisingly high degree of skill.
+Both an expert’s eye for assessing possible solutions, and the skills to appropriately adjust borrowed code to fit the requirements of your project are needed.

 Packages are a way of standardising and sharing useful code.
 Rather than copying and adjusting a block of code, you simply add the package to your programme.
 You can then use the new functions contained in the package as if you had written them yourself.
 They are a consistent way to extend the functions available to user.
 Many programming languages use packages (or libraries) in a similar way.
 Python is a good example, where many useful functions are done using third-party packages.

 Packages make R better: easier to use and learn, more flexible, and with richer options for analysis.
 They are a feature and not a bug, and for many users their work in R utterly depends on packages.

 ## What is inside a package?